 Jesus' response to this man is first of all to talk to him on his own terms.
 This is the force of the next bit of the discussion.
 He says, "Keep the commandments."
 The man just says, "Which ones?"
 He knows all the commandments, and

 ‘Jesus replied, "You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, honour your father and mother, and ‘love your neighbour as yourself’"’Matthew 19:18, NIV

 These commands were the central, practical commands of the Ten Commandments, plus Jesus has added another one in here.
-In the Ten Commandments we have commandments numbers 5 to 9 listed here, and the earlier ones were concerning the Sabbath day, and concerning aspects of worshipping God as the deity.
+In the Ten Commandments we have commandments numbers five to nine listed here, and the earlier ones were concerning the Sabbath day, and concerning aspects of worshipping God as the deity.
 These are the practical ones that relate to our human relationships, rather than our relationship directly with God.
 This is how to conduct ourselves with other people.
 Then Jesus adds in a command, that he discusses quite a number of times in his ministry, ‘Love your neighbour as yourself’, taken from Leviticus chapter 19: 18, which is a more general command about how we relate to other people.
 Jesus is saying here, ‘have you related well to other people in an honourable way according to the commands of Moses?’
 And the man said, ‘Yes, I have’.
 This is a clue.

 The Young Man's Further Question